core-interaction/core-interaction.github.io/topic/responsive/index.md

 This example is the same *breakpoint* of `400px`, but now using `height`:
 {: .half .two-above  }

-{% include figure.html src='/example/media-height-min-max/demo' class='half' height='62rem' caption='These code examples are responsive, themselves—stacking when they are narrow.' %}
+{% include figure.html src='/example/media-height-min-max/demo' class='half' height='62rem' caption='These code examples are responsive, themselves—stacking like this when they are narrow.' %}

 In a broader code/programming context, it can be helpful to think of media queries as [conditional *if* statements](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
 “If this thing is true, then do this.”
 (You may have heard of [*If This Then That*](https://ifttt.com).)
-We’ll talk about this later [with JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), where conditionals ubiquitous and powerful.
+We’ll talk about this later [with JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), where conditionals are ubiquitous and powerful.
+{: .four-above }